-How Can Antha Empower the Use of Lab Automation During the COVID-19 Crisis?
+How Can Synthace Empower the Use of Lab Automation During the COVID-19 Crisis?

-We have developed our software platform Antha to empower biologists to use automation in their labs.
-Compatible with a range of devices, Antha helps overcome the aforementioned challenges and increases the efficiency of automation even further.
-By maximising the efficiency of automated qPCR, Antha can help combat the COVID-19 crisis.
+We have developed our software platform to empower biologists to use automation in their labs.
+Compatible with a range of devices, the Synthace platform helps overcome the aforementioned challenges and increases the efficiency of automation even further.
+By maximizing the efficiency of automated qPCR, it can help combat the COVID-19 crisis.